 - Archery is the national sport of the Kingdom of Bhutan.
 It was declared the national sport in 1971, when Bhutan became a member of the United Nations.
 They take their archery VERY seriously.
 From its first attendance in 1984 till 2008, Bhutan ONLY competed in 1 sport at the Olympics – yup, you guessed it, Archery!
 They have never won a medal.
 The traditional side of archery in Bhutan is a far cry from the western image of conservative, reserved archery and would be more inline with tribal conflict.
 If you pardon the expression … no shits are given when pride is on the line and its village team against village team.

-- South Korea’s national sport IS NOT archery (more like a religion to be honest), that’s actually Taekwondo.
+- South Korea’s national sport IS NOT archery (which is more like a cross of religion and boyband fervour at times), it’s actually Taekwondo.
 However, South Korea has (so far) won the most archery medals in Olympic archery with an impressive haul of 38.
 That’s 23 golds, 9 silver and 6 bronze.
 Now in Korea, winning Olympic gold gets you a monthly stipend for life.
 These pensions were originally cumulative.
 Allegedly until Kim Soo-Nyung, one of the greatest olympic archers ever, won three gold medals.
 At this point the finance department started to get worried and things were altered.
 Just as well as subsequently Ki Bo Bae achieved four Olympic medals (three of them gold).

 - And while the Olympics are our focus, Spaniard Antonio Rebollo lit the Olympic flame at the 1992 Olympics Games in Barcelona by shooting a lit arrow through the gas rising from the Olympic cauldron so igniting it.
 Video can be found here.

 Point to ponder: where did the arrow end up AFTER the cauldron was lit?